Sachin Sarcoma Society

 Hair loss: You might have partial or complete hair loss during treatment.
 There is no proven effective measure to prevent this side-effect.
 You will regain the hair within 4-6 months of completion of chemotherapy.

-Skin Toxicity: Many drugs can cause darkening of the skin particularly in the light exposed parts of the body.
+Skin Toxicity: Many drugs can cause darkening of the skin, particularly in the light-exposed parts of the body.
 Some drugs can also cause darkening of the nail beds.
 These side effects are at least partially reversible after the completion of chemotherapy.

-Low white blood cell counts (leukopenia) with or without infection: This complication usually starts about 6 to 7 days after start of chemotherapy and lasts for a variable period of time (usually few days).
-This side effect of chemotherapy occurs in a somewhat predictable, dose and regimen dependent manner.
+Low white blood cell (WBC) counts (leukopenia) with or without infection: This complication usually starts about 6 to 7 days after the start of chemotherapy and lasts for a variable period (usually a few days).
+This side effect of chemotherapy occurs in a somewhat predictable, dose and regimen-dependent manner.
 Low WBC counts may or may not be associated with infection.
 The first sign of infection is usually fever (≥ 100 F) although some patients can develop severe infection without fever.
-The other common indications of infection are chills, sweating, loose motions, sore throat, cough, burning during urination, redness or swelling in the skin or in the genital area, unusual vaginal discharge or swelling, etc. There are several measures which can help to lower the risk of infections.
-You must follow the instructions regarding diet given below.
-Stay away from people who have colds, flu, boils etc. Avoid crowds.
+The other common indications of infection are chills, sweating, loose motions, sore throat, cough, burning sensation during urination, redness or swelling in the skin or the genital area, unusual vaginal discharge or swelling, etc. Several measures can help to lower the risk of infections, such as following the instructions regarding diet, staying away from people who have colds, flu, or boils, avoiding crowds, and maintaining distance from children who have been recently immunized.
+Despite these precautions, some patients will develop infection.
+In the vast majority of patients, infection can be controlled with either oral or injectable antibiotics if it is diagnosed and treated early.
+In a very small fraction of patients, it may be fatal.
+Patients must report to the hospital as early as possible if they develop a fever or other signs of infection after the administration of chemotherapy.
+Furthermore, the doctor may call you to check your blood counts after the 1st or subsequent cycles of chemotherapy.
+It is to be noted that the risk of developing low blood counts is not altered by any specific food items.

 16) What are the less common side effects of chemotherapy?